Melania Trump used private email to conduct official business, former advisor says

-WASHINGTON (NEXSTAR) — A former friend and adviser of Melania Trump says the first lady regularly used private email accounts while conducting official business at the White House.
+WASHINGTON (NEXSTAR) — A former friend and adviser of Melania Trump say the first lady regularly used private email accounts while conducting official business at the White House.

 Stephanie Winston Wolkoff, whose book “Melania and Me: The Rise and Fall of My Friendship with the First Lady,” was released this week, made the accusation during an interview with The Washington Post.